DanielRivasMD/Bender/README.md

 with built-in and accessible documentation

 Usage:
-  Bender [command]
+  bender [command]

 Available Commands:
   help                  Help about any command

 Flags:
   -h, --help            help for Bender
   -o, --outDir string   Output directory. creates if not exitst

-Use "Bender [command] --help" for more information about a command.
+Use "bender [command] --help" for more information about a command.
 ```